chadhietala/chad-js/README.md

 # Chad.JS

 Chad.js is a no-frils component library that leaves solving the hard problems to you.
-It is architected in a way that allows you navigate the waters of cofiguration hell and intregate in any web framework stacks.
+It is architected in a way that allows you navigate the waters of cofiguration hell and to integrate in any web framework stacks.

 # Performance